 The Cycle Tour bag is usually a duffle-type bag.
 The Residential bag can be a suitcase.
-The Food tub can be an Esky or just a large storage tub (as it doesn't need to keep food cold).
+The Food tub can be an Esky or just a large plastic storage tub with a lid (as it doesn't need to keep food cold).
 The Day pack is a school bag size back pack they can take with them during the day.